rmisegal/interactive-capital-city-agent/README.md

 ## 🎯 Project Description
 This project demonstrates an interactive LLM agent built with Google's ADK (Agent Development Kit) and `google-generativeai` library.
 The agent can chat with users about capital cities, showing the complete sequence of operations including tool usage, memory access, and LLM calls.

+**📺 Inspired by:** This implementation is based on and extends the concepts presented in KodeKloud's TikTok tutorial about Google AI agents.

 ### ✨ Features
 - **Interactive Chat**: Real-time conversation with the agent
 - **Operation Logging**: See every step (USER → MEMORY → LLM → TOOL → AGENT)